nais/blog/content/posts/elm.md

 ## Implementation

-The project we want to implement is a frontend for [NAIS console](https://github.com/nais/console).
+The project we wanted to implement was the frontend for [NAIS console](https://github.com/nais/console).
 Console is an access control software used to set up external services for our software development teams.

-Our initial requirements for the frontend were:
+Requirements for the frontend were:
 - Be able to log in and out using OAuth2
 - Add and remove teams from the database
 - Add and remove members from teams